-The circuit in Figure 10a satisfies the correctness properties described in the previous sections, but it fails to address two important performance aspects:
+The circuit in Fig. 10(a) satisfies the correctness properties described in the previous sections, but it fails to address two important performance aspects.

-- Critical path.
-The buffers are placed without any consideration for the combinational delays of the nodes (all non-zero delays are indicated in the figure) and therefore do not control the critical path in any way. - 2) Throughput.
-Some paths may take a longer time to process data and prevent the faster paths from consuming tokens at a higher rate.
+- Critical Path: The buffers are placed without any consideration for the combinational delays of the nodes (all nonzero delays are indicated in the figure) and therefore, do not control the critical path in any way. - 2) Throughput: Some paths may take a longer time to process data and prevent the faster paths from consuming tokens at a higher rate.
 This effect may restrict loop pipelining-even if the need for another iteration can be decided very fast, new tokens may not be able to trigger the following loop operations because tokens from the previous iterations are stalled in the loop units.

-In Figure 10a, the token carrying the array value a is forked into two pipelined multipliers, but the lower multiplier cannot accept the token until the upper multiplier is done computing (i.e., after 3 clock cycles).
+In Fig. 10(a), the token carrying the array value a is forked into two pipelined multipliers, but the lower multiplier cannot accept the token until the upper multiplier is done computing (i.e., after three clock cycles).
 Similarly, the store can accept the iterator from the fork only after the two chained 3-stage multipliers produce a result.
-Because of backpressure in these paths, the iterator cannot be issued through the loop at a high rate, which lowers the loop initiation interval.
+Because of backpressure in these paths, the iterator cannot be issued through the loop at a high rate, which lowers the loop initiation interval (II).

-Fig. 10: The circuit in Figure 10a, implementing the code from Figure 10c, is functionally correct and deadlock-free, but it is not optimized for performance.
-The optimized circuit in Figure 10b has buffers placed strategically: nontransparent buffers (i.e., N1- and N2-buff) control the critical path and larger-capacity transparent buffers (i.e., T4- and T8-buff) in the slow paths mitigate backpressure to maximize throughput.
+Fig. 10.
+Circuit in (a), implementing the code from (c), is functionally correct and deadlock free, but it is not optimized for performance.
+The optimized circuit in (b) has buffers placed strategically: nontransparent buffers (i.e., N1- and N2-buff) control the critical path and larger capacity transparent buffers (i.e., T4- and T8-buff) in the slow paths mitigate backpressure to maximize throughput.